Topological phase transitions with SO(4) symmetry in (2+1)d interacting Dirac fermions

-For $\xi/t\lesssim 1$, the FM to PM phase transition is seemingly identical to that of the pure 2D TFIM, except for a small shift of the critical value of the transverse field.
+For $\xi/t\lesssim 1$, the FM to PM phase transition is seemingly identical to that of the 2D TFIM, except for a small shift of the critical value of $h_c$.
 This statement is based on the evaluation of the correlation function of Ising spins, $S(\vec{Q})=\frac{1}{L^2} \sum_{bb'} \langle s^{z}_b s^{z}_{b'} \rangle e^{i\vec{Q}\cdot\vec{(r_b-r_{b'})}}$ with $b$, $b'$ running over all Ising spin sites and $\vec{Q}=(0,0)$.
 This data is shown in panels (a) and (b) of Fig.~\ref{fig:sqvshmerge1}.
-The quality of the data collapse with ($2\!+\!1$)D Ising critical exponents is very good, which suggests that the FM to PM transition along path \circone\ is still of ($2\!+\!1$)D Ising universality class~\cite{BatrouniScalettar2011}.
+The quality of the data collapse with (2+1)d Ising critical exponents is very good, which suggests that the FM to PM transition along path \circone\ is still of (2+1)d Ising universality class~\cite{BatrouniScalettar2011}.
 Since the observed ferromagnetic ordering renormalizes the velocities, our result is consistent with the point of view that small velocity anisotropies that break Lorentz invariance are irrelevant \cite{Vojta00,Vafek02}.

 When the velocity renormalization becomes sufficiently large, it can trigger the topological phase transition.
-At $h =0$, the fermionic density of states diverge, as the result of the nesting Fermi surface inherent to particle-hole symmetric Hamiltonians, which results in divergent spin and charge susceptibilities.
-At a finite value of $h$, fluctuations of the Ising spins will provide an interaction between the fermionic degrees of freedom and, owing to the Stoner instability, will potentially trigger an instability, which leads to ordered state.
-Alternatively, a first-order transition can separate the two topologically different Dirac phases.
+At $h =0$ and $\xi=1$, because of the Fermi surface nesting, the fermionic density of states diverges, as do spin and charge susceptibilities.
+At finite value of $h$, fluctuations of the Ising spins provide an interaction between the fermionic degrees of freedom and, owing to the Stoner instability, will potentially trigger an ordered state.
+Alternatively, a first-order transition can separate the two topologically distinct Dirac phases.